List of minor characters in the Alice series: Alice's sister

 Alice's unnamed older sister, who reads a book without illustrations or dialogues, sits on the bank with Alice at the beginning of the book.
 Alice falls asleep with her head in her sister's lap and has the dream about Wonderland.
 When Alice awakes, she tells her sister about her dream, and the book closes with her sister daydreaming about what Alice will be like as a grown-up.

 Some believe that she is named Lorina after Alice's real-life sister.

 In the Disney's film, Alice's sister (voiced by Heather Angel) was never named.
 She was named Mathilda in Disney's Alice in Wonderland Jr.

 She is named Celia in the 1983 anime series and Ada in the 1995 Jetlag animated film.

 In the 2010 film, she is married and her name is Margaret (portrayed by Jemma Powell).

-In the Cashville series, a 10 year old Alice had an oldest sister named Irene Adler as she is 25 years old woman.
+In the Cashville series, a 10 year old Alice had an oldest sister named Irene Adler as she is a 25-year-old woman.